iadeelzafar/GitDiary/README.md

 ### GitDiary
-My daily learnings of git.
+:blue_book: My daily learnings of git.

 This file is a lil rough.
 But comes in handy.